How To Get Rid of a Woodworm Infestation

 Treating woodworms with vinegar is effective if you don’t want to kill the larvae.
 The solution will only force them to leave the furniture.
 If you are searching for a non-toxic woodworm treatment, this is your choice.

 Mix white vinegar with water in 1:1 proportion and spray it on the furniture.
-The acid will start irritating the larvae, and they will begin searching for the way out.
+The acid will start irritating the larvae, and they will begin searching for a way out.

 The most significant disadvantage of this solution is the damage that the acid might cause to the furniture.
 Moreover, vinegar has a strong odour, which can cause irritation.